cfenollosa/os-tutorial/14-checkpoint/README.md

 You may notice that, since this is a tutorial, we haven't yet discussed which kind of kernel we will write.
 It will probably be a monolithic one since they are easier to design and implement, and after all this is our first OS.
 Maybe in the future we'll add a lesson "15-b" with a microkernel design.
-Who knows.
+Who knows?